Braid representatives minimizing the number of simple walks

 Finally, we need to adjust for the correct order of the terms $b_{9,-}$ and $c_{9,-}$ in the products containing $C^{n-m}B^{m-k}$.
 The number of times the relation is applied increases quadratically with $(n-m)+(m-k) = n-k.$ That is, for the term $C^{n-m}B^{m-k}A^k$, applying the relation introduces a factor of $q^{(n-k)^2-(n-k)}$.
 We follow the same logic for products $C^{n-m}$ to adjust for the weights at the sixth crossing.

 Applying \Cref{Huynh-Le1}, the colored Jones polynomial of $7_2$ can be written in closed form as $\Diamond$ \end{example}

 For hyperbolic knots, the Volume Conjecture asserts that

 For more information about this important open problem, see the book \cite{Murakami-Yokota}.
 The knots in Examples \ref{ex-5_2}, \ref{ex-6_1}, and \ref{ex-7_2} are all hyperbolic, and the Volume Conjecture has been verified for each of them.
-For $5_2$, this was proved by Ohtsuki \cite{Ohtsuki-2016}; for $6_1,$ it was proved by Ohtsuki and Yokota \cite{Ohtsuki-Yokota}; and for $7_2$, it is proved in the recent preprint by Abe \cite{Abe}.
+For $5_2$, this was proved by Ohtsuki \cite{Ohtsuki-2016}; for $6_1,$ it was proved by Ohtsuki and Yokota \cite{Ohtsuki-Yokota}; and for $7_2$, it follows from Ohtsuki's work on 7-crossing hyperbolic knots \cite{Ohtsuki-2017}.
 It would be interesting to use the formulas given here to independently verify the Volume Conjecture for these knots.